railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 ``hr_holidays``, and ``hr_holidays_request``.

 You'll be asked to set up a Chart of Accounts during the configuration stage.
-Selecting *None* is fine: you can also try one that matches your own jurisdiction, if a suitable working one is available.
+Selecting :guilabel:`None` is fine: you can also try one that matches your own jurisdiction, if a suitable working one is available.

 You'll also be asked to define a default picking policy.
 Select the default